MichaelSDavid/michaelsdavid.github.io/tech.md

 <div style="margin: 0 auto;">
   <img style="float: left; margin-right:2rem;" src="https://cdn.discordapp.com/attachments/342481673822404608/759281890233679882/realjet.png" alt="jetbrains" width="80"/>
   <p>
-    JetBrains IDEs - I had been using a text editor for basically everything until last year where I upgraded to full IDEs for each platform.
+    <strong>JetBrains IDEs</strong> - I had been using a text editor for basically everything until last year where I upgraded to full IDEs for each platform.
 They have incredible features and I use them almost everyday.
 IntelliJ, PyCharm, RubyMine, you name it.
   </p>
 </div>